Today we’re sharing the easiest shortcake recipe for you to end strawberry season with, or boast at any 4th of July celebration.

 4. Lightly mix the egg and extracts together in a separate bowl, then add egg mixture to the main mixture and mix well.
 The batter will be thick and grainy.

 5. Bake in muffin pan for 12 mins and let cool completely.
+You can imprint them if you want before they cool.

 Tip: Slice the strawberries in a bowl, sprinkle in a sweetener of choice (I used liquid agave this time) and let them sit for a few hours (overnight if possible).
 This will create a juice.